top of page

 Calculation

-The entrance pupil of each lens can be worked out by dividing its focal length by the f-stop (see above).
-NOTE: The focal length is the distance from the sensor to the point of convergence (entrance pupil, nodal point).
-The ‘f-stop’ value is a fraction of the focal length that describes the measurement of the entrance pupil.
-Thus a 50mm f/1.0 has a focal length of 50mm and an entrance pupil of 50mm.
+The entrance pupil of a lens can be worked out by dividing its focal length by its f-stop (see above).
+NOTE: The focal length is the distance from the sensor to the point of convergence (nodal point), which is pretty much where the entrance pupil is.
+The ‘f-stop’ value is simply a fraction of the focal length that describes the measurement of the entrance pupil.
+Thus, a 50mm f/1.0 has a focal length of 50mm and an entrance pupil of 50mm (50 divided by 1).

 Lens Chart